|

 half a shovel deep, and mixing in a small bag or two of purchased top soil.

-As a result, this garden still has most of the all-clay-all-the-time
+Even so, this garden still has most of the all-clay-all-the-time

 To stick with the foundation planting stereotype, we have a couple yews